MMST: Transliterations into the Latin alphabet

-A place?
+Interpretations

+As a place

-Charles Warren excavated the first two specimens in the original 1868–1869 excavations at Jerusalem (Warren, 1870); however, those were both only partial impressions showing the final two letters ST. The first complete inscription was published by F. J. Bliss after excavating it from Tell Ej-Judeideh (Bliss, 1900), later determined to be biblical Moresheth-Gath.
-Beginning then, here is a list of all the ancient sites scholars have associated with it:
+Charles Warren excavated the first two specimens in the original 1868–1869 excavations at Jerusalem (Warren, 1870); however, those were both only partial impressions showing the final two letters ST. The first complete inscription was published by F. J. Bliss after excavating it in Tell Ej-Judeideh (Bliss, 1900), later determined to be biblical Moresheth-Gath.
+Here is a list of ancient sites that scholars have associated with the MMST labels: